Dmitri-Sintsov/django-deno/README.rst

   can be downloaded and extracted automatically, with the following ``settings.py`` value::

     DENO_USE_COMPILED_BINARY = True

+* Windows / OSX binaries are not provided by default and can be built separately.

 * `DENO_ROLLUP_COMPILE_OPTIONS`_ are used to select either `sucrase`_ or `swc`_ for the compilation, but `swc`_ is not currently supported::